Capitol Police officers sue Trump, allies over insurrection

 The suit was filed on behalf of the seven officers by the Lawyers’ Committee for Civil Rights Under Law.
 It names the former president, the Trump campaign, Trump ally Roger Stone and members of the extremist groups the Proud Boys and Oath Keepers who were present at the Capitol and in Washington on Jan.
 6.

-“Executive privilege will be defended, not just on behalf of my Administration and the Patriots who worked beside me, but on behalf of the Office of the President of the United States and the future of our Nation,” Trump said.
+“Executive privilege will be defended, not just on behalf of my Administration and the Patriots who worked beside me, but on behalf of the Office of the President of the United States and the future of our Nation,” Trump said in a written statement.

+Also Thursday, a Capitol Police officer who fatally shot an unarmed Trump protester told “NBC Nightly News” in an interview that he had no other choice but to shoot.

+“I tried to wait as long as I could,” Lt.
+Michael Byrd said.
+“I hoped and prayed no one tried to enter through those doors.
+But their failure to comply required me to take the appropriate action to save the lives of members of Congress and myself and my fellow officers.”

+On the other side of the door, video showed the moment he fired the single shot, after rioters screamed at police to get out of the way and broke through the glass door leading to the doors of the House chamber.
+Byrd fired one shot, striking Babbitt as she was trying to climb through the jagged opening in the window.
+She was unarmed.

+“I know that day I saved countless lives,” Byrd said.
+“I know members of Congress, as well as my fellow officers and staff, were in jeopardy and in serious danger.
+And that’s my job.”

-The suit names as defendants several people who have been charged with federal crimes related to the riot.
+At least 140 officers were injured.
+The lawsuit names as defendants several people who have been charged with federal crimes related to the riot.
 They are alleged to have “conspired to use force, intimidation, and threats to prevent Joe Biden and Kamala Harris from taking office, to prevent Congress from counting the electoral votes, and to prevent the Capitol Police from carrying out their lawful duties.”

 The filing provides vivid accounts of the injuries the officers sustained while trying to fend off the mob as rioters pushed past lines of overwhelmed law enforcers and barged into the Capitol.
 One officer, Jason DeRoche, was hit with batteries and sprayed with mace and bear spray until his eyes were swollen shut.
 A second officer, Governor Latson, was inside the Senate chamber when the rioters broke through the doors and beat him as they shouted racial slurs, according to the suit.